mysven/docs/GettingStartedJobStream.md

     	/stream?date=2020-05-03T10:00:00&updated-before-date=2020-05-04T10:00:00

-If you want to filter ads for a subset of the job market you can use occupation_id's as filters.
+If you want to filter ads for a subset of the job market you can use occupation_ids as filters.
 This means you can filter your results for geographical areas: country, region (län), municipality (kommun).
-You can also filter using concept_id's for occupation_field, occupation_group and occupation_name according to the  the JobTech Taxonomy.
+You can also filter using concept_ids for occupation_field, occupation_group and occupation_name according to the  the JobTech Taxonomy.

     	/stream?date=2020-09-22T13%3A11%3A06&location-concept-id=9hXe_F4g_eTG